Petersite/Hospital-Analysis/README.md

 ### Removing rows with missing values
 ### Use text functions (e.g., UPPER, LOWER, PROPER) to standardize text formatting.
 ###  the use of conditional formattin gin powerQuery editor for the age groups
+### Use of Data Analysis Expressions DAX for numerical measure

 # Data Visualization
 Here is a visual respresentation of the the dashboarb showing the performance analysis below